 She wears a dress and it sells out in minutes, spikes a sudden interest in vegan trainers, and she’s even had us reconsidering the clashing combo of red and purple – who knew?
 It seems like we all want a hint of the Duchess about us, and are prepared to go to strange places in fashion to copy them – remember that time Kate Middleton had you rummaging in your sock drawer for those beige tights you thought would only be useful for cress-heads or the odd 80’s theme night?

 But here’s one royal trend that seems to have gone unnoticed: the ‘due month’.
 During all of Kate Middleton’s pregnancies, and now in the same way with Meghan, both the Duchesses have cooly told us the baby is due ‘in July’ (George), ‘in April’ (Charlotte), and ‘in March’ (Louis).
 Now Meghan and Harry’s baby, even with all the tabloid speculation, can only be pinned down to ‘April or May-ish’.
 This secretive approach is understandable – both Meghan and Kate surely want to do all they can to keep the pressure of the world’s media at bay.

 The rest of us don’t have to worry so much about deflecting the spotlight of fame, although it has to be said, if you want to attract attention, there’s nothing quite like being massively pregnant.
-In fact, it’s probably the closest you’ll ever come to the “Kate experience”, as strangers jostle to press your flesh in the street, and a veritable team of well-meaning folk queue up to offer unsolicited advice and scrutiny.
+In fact, it’s probably the closest you’ll ever come to the “Royal experience”, as strangers jostle to press your flesh in the street, and a veritable team of well-meaning folk queue up to offer unsolicited advice and scrutiny.